-But what happens if serious illness, injury or permanent loss of mental capacity makes us incapable of talking to a doctor and deciding what medical treatments we do or do not want?
+But what happens if serious illness, injury or permanent loss of mental capacity makes us incapable of talking to a doctor and deciding what medical treatments are best for us?
 These situations pose difficult questions to all of us as patients, family members, friends and health care professionals.
 Who makes these decisions if we can't make them for ourselves?
 If we can't make our preferences known how can we make sure that our wishes will be respected?
-If disagreements arise among those oaring idfor cousostabout viedifferent settreatment a should read the burdens should red by family members and loved ones when critical medical decisions must be made?
+If disagreements arise among those caring for us about different treatment alternatives how will they be resolved?
+Is there a way to alleviate the burdens shouldered by family members and loved ones when critical medical decisions must be made?